cscott/DOMPurify/README.md

 DOMPurify is written in JavaScript and works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Edge, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on MSIE6 or other legacy browsers.
 It either uses [a fall-back](#what-about-older-browsers-like-msie8) or simply does nothing.

 Our automated tests cover [21 different browsers](https://github.com/cure53/DOMPurify/blob/master/test/karma.custom-launchers.config.js#L5) right now, more to come.
-We also cover Node.js v6.0.0, v8.0.0, v9.0.0 and v10.0.0, running DOMPurify on [jsdom](https://github.com/tmpvar/jsdom).
+We also cover Node.js v6.0.0, v8.0.0, v9.0.0 and v10.0.0, running DOMPurify on [jsdom](https://github.com/tmpvar/jsdom) or [domino](https://github.com/fgnass/domino).

 DOMPurify is written by security people who have vast background in web attacks and XSS.
 Fear not.
 For more details please also read about our [Security Goals & Threat Model](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model).
 Please, read it.
 Like, really.